khulnasoft/integrations-core/http_check/README.md

 ### Installation

-The HTTP check is included in the [Datadog Agent][1] package.
+The HTTP check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed on your server.
 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you may want to run this status-oriented check from hosts that do not run the monitored sites.

 ### Configuration